How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 • To finish the recovery procedure, follow the on-screen instructions.

-2. Be Sure To Update Your System
+2. Be Sure To Update Your Windows System

 Microsoft often rolls out updates to fix issues and make the system more stable.
 Missing UI components may no longer be a problem if your system is up-to-date.
-Get down to business:

 • Access the “Settings” app by pressing the ‘Windows key’ plus the initials “I”.